General conditions for access

-HPCC rely on TTU e-raider authentication system to check user credentials on our systems.
-All users use their e-raider id and password to log in HPCC clusters and/or to transfer files using the HPCC Globus Connect data transfer service.
+Access methods to HPCC resources rely on TTU eRaider authentication system to check user credentials.
+All users use their eRaider id and password to log in HPCC clusters and/or to transfer files using the HPCC Globus Connect data transfer service.

 Cluster Internal Security